XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 export default Content;
 ```

-If there are no erros, the next time you would connect to XDCPay on the Dapp you should see the following:
+If there are no erros, the next time you connect to XDCPay on the dApp you should see the following:

 [Screencast from 29-09-2022 17:07:45.webm](https://user-images.githubusercontent.com/78161484/193131773-cfbf0baa-b92d-40b4-965e-826c48fba26a.webm)

-With that you have created your first DApp on XDC Network using XDCPay! 🎉🥳
+Now you have created your first dApp on XDC Network using XDCPay! 🎉🥳

 ***

-This Dapp Scaffold is available in the [xdc-dapp-scaffold folder](https://github.com/menezesphill/docs/tree/main/how-to/XDCPay/Integration/xdc-dapp-scaffold).\
+This dApp Scaffold is available in the [xdc-dapp-scaffold folder](https://github.com/menezesphill/docs/tree/main/how-to/XDCPay/Integration/xdc-dapp-scaffold).\
 This Dapp completed version (fully functional) is also available in the [xdc-dapp-scaffold-completed folder](https://github.com/menezesphill/docs/tree/main/how-to/XDCPay/Integration/xdc-dapp-scaffold-completed).\
 For more information about XinFin Network, Please Visit [XDC Network Documentation on GitBook](https://docs.xdc.org/).\